Preaching Opportunities / Youth Ministry / Student Ministry / Music / Children's Ministry

 - Associates are strongly encouraged to join the Oak Hill Library (subsidized by us to half-price for first year Associates and free for second-year Associates and staff members).
 The Oak Hill Library has proved a hugely valuable educational resource for us all.

 First-year Associates may be invited to continue for a second year in our rolling two-year programme.
 Our present full-time salaried staff members are all former Associates.
 Comfortable accommodation is provided for Associates free of charge.
 Living expenses in excess of £5,000 are paid over the period of Association in three advance termly payments.
 Associates are not asked to contribute to this or raise any kind of funding themselves.
 All business expenses are met, including travel, telephone and internet access.
 Vacation entitlement over the year (excluding August which is free) is five weeks and six Sundays.
 Associates are required to take one and a half days off every week.
-Our next intake of Associates will start work on Thursday 31 August 2017 and finish after duties on Wednesday 18 July 2018.

 We believe that our Associate training offers a unique service and development opportunity grounded within a live and classic parish ministry context.
 And we believe that the experience will serve our Associates to the end of their lives.